Hmute/ExcelUserDoc/docs/Task3.md

 ![Task3 Image](Assets/Task3/Task3_7.png)
 ![Task3 Image](Assets/Task3/Task3_7B.png)

-7. Resize the checkBox to fit in the [cell](Glossary.md) under "Check" [cell](Glossary.md) by clicking and dragging one of the circles at one of the edges on the Check Box icon:
+7. Resize the checkBox to fit in the [cell](Glossary.md) under "Check" [cell](Glossary.md), a row below, by clicking and dragging one of the circles at one of the edges on the Check Box icon:
     ![Task3 Image](Assets/Task3/Task3_8.png)
     ![Task3 Image](Assets/Task3/Task3_8B.png)